alwaysonlinetxm/rollup-plugin-fill-html/README.md

       template: 'src/index.html',
       filename: 'index.html',
       externals: [
         // the type can be 'js' or 'css',
-        // and you can pass a pos feild to control the the position in which the file will be inserted.
+        // and you can pass a pos field to control the the position in which the file will be inserted.
         // the xxxx1.js will be inserted before the bundle,
         // and the xxxx2.js will be inserted after the bundle as default { type: 'js', file: '//xxxx1.js', pos: 'before' }, { type: 'js', file: '//xxxx2.js' }